stvleung/CatalystX-ASP/README.md

 Just to be clear, the [Parser](https://metacpan.org/pod/CatalystX::ASP::Parser) is almost totally ripped off of Joshua Chamas's parser in [Apache::ASP](https://metacpan.org/pod/Apache::ASP).
 Similarly with the [Compiler](https://metacpan.org/pod/CatalystX::ASP::Compiler) and [GlobalASA](https://metacpan.org/pod/CatalystX::ASP::GlobalASA).
-However, the other components are a reimplementations.
+However, the other components are reimplementations.

 # CONFIGURATION